DawidSitnik/Digit-Recognition/readme.md

 In any case, the theory doesn't work in practice, neither it was in this case.
 As we could see in the tables which summarizes the result, the perceptron performed better on the test set, not the training one.
 This results from some kind of randomness connected with the perceptron classifier, which isn't a deterministic algorithm.

 ### Extended vs Not Extended Dataset
+In the case of one vs one perceptron classification, it didn't brighten the result, because it usually gave a 3.5% worse score.
+In one vs rest classifier, the result was slightly better.
+However, the boost was that small, that it could be caused by randomness rather than a real positive influence on the classifier.

-In the case of perceptron classification, it didn't brighten the result, because it usually gave a 3.5% worse score.
-In this case, extending the size of the dataset didn't influence the training time too much, which is quite obvious if we look at the implementation of the perceptron.
+In the perceptron classifier extending the size of the dataset didn't influence the training time too much, which is quite obvious if we look at the implementation of the perceptron.

 In SVM classification, extending the dataset, boosted the result of one percent, but it was at the cost of the training time, which was significantly bigger.